tejasgowrish/YADTQ-Yet-Another-Distributed-Task-Queue/README.md

 ## Heartbeat Monitoring
 * To run from CLI - "python3 monitor_hearbeat.py"
-* Recives heartbeats from every active and stand-by consumer every 5 seconds
+* Receives heartbeats from every active and stand-by consumer every 5 seconds
-* If any consumer has a heartbeat delayed more than allowed (and configurable) hearbeat interval, it is declared DEAD
+* If any consumer has a heartbeat delayed more than allowed (and configurable) hearbeat interval, it is declared "DEAD"
-* Else, consumer is declared ALIVE
+* Else, consumer is declared "ALIVE"
-* Heartbeat logs stored in Redis under 'all_heartbeats' key.
+* Heartbeat logs stored in Redis under "all_heartbeats" key.